 Business advantages of non-profit giving

-Many businesses see volunteering as the best way to support local communities while engaging employees and developing meaningful relationships.
+Many businesses see corporate volunteering as the best way to support local communities while engaging employees and developing meaningful relationships.
 Direct funding does all that and more, increasing the mutual benefits businesses receive.
 It can improve business reputation in the community and generate positive PR opportunities.
 And time and again, we hear companies say that community giving programmes boost employee engagement with the company’s values and purpose.
 Especially when: